 SIGNATURE BRIDE has curated a list of openings and other basic facts to consider.
 This list will update as more information is released.

-Officially declared “COVID-19” free, Anguilla has announced it will open its borders on August 21, but with very strict rules.
-All visitors will need to have pre-authorization before traveling to the island.
+As of November 1, the island’s second phase of tourism launches with the reopening of hotels and resorts.
+The government is also introducing a “bubble” concept, which allows properties to safely offer guests access to a variety of approved amenities, services and activities while they stay in place.
+Approved activities include watersports to beach yoga.
+Anguilla opened its borders on August 21, but with very strict rules.
+All visitors will continue to need pre-authorization before traveling to the island.
 Those who want to come to the island will have to fill out an application on the island’s website, submit a negative PCR test that was taken three to five days before arrival and show proof of medical insurance that will cover medical costs, including COVID-19.
 Upon arrival, visitors will be tested again.
 Travelers will be restricted to their hotel for 10 days and then retested; travelers will not be allowed to use rented vehicles during this time.
 If tested negative, visitors will be able to explore the island.
 If at anytime a visitor tests positive, s/he will be quarantined at a government approved location.
 According to officials, visitors from low-risk countries will be given preference.